morepath/morepath/doc/index.rst

 * :ref:`Extensible apps.
 Nestable apps.
 Override apps, even override Morepath itself! <extensible-apps>`

+* :ref:`Extensible framework.
+Morepath itself can be easily extended, and your extensions behave exactly like core extensions. <extensible-framework>`

 Curious how Morepath compares with other Python web frameworks?
 See :doc:`compared`.